ripred/Profiler/README.md

 # Profiler
 Easily profile your Arduino functions (or even just a few lines of code) to see how much time they take, simply by declaring a `profiler_t` variable anywhere in your code.
 The output can be disabled and enabled at any time.
 Very lightweight.

+Several useful constructor types allow and define the features that are used.

 Updated: Now includes support for optional custom text 😎